jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 - Widget appears in main area when launched
 - CPU utilization percentage displays
 - Updates automatically (polling every few seconds)
-- No errors when temperature data is unavailable
+- Widget gracefully handles when temperature data is unavailable
 - Widget layout is readable and organized

 **What to watch for**: